staeter/work-in-progress/dialogue.md

 Privacy means giving users genuine control over their data and communications.
 This extends beyond basic settings to fundamental control over where data is stored, who can access it, and how it's used.
 Users should understand what data they're generating, have meaningful choices about its storage and sharing, and trust that their private communications remain truly private through strong encryption and transparent security measures.

-This isn't about making all content completely private or preventing any form of sharing.
-Rather, it's about ensuring users have real control and understanding of their privacy choices.
+The aim isn't for all content to be completely private.
+Rather, it's about ensuring users have real control and understanding of who gets access to which piece of data.
 The platform should make it easy to share safely when desired while maintaining strong privacy by default and protecting users from accidental exposure.

 Strong encryption protects all communications by default, clear interfaces help users understand and control their privacy settings, they get to decide where to store their data, transparent documentation explains how data is stored and processed and granular sharing controls let users decide exactly what to share with whom.
 These mechanisms ensure users maintain genuine sovereignty over their data while making safe sharing straightforward when desired.